-As a graduate student, I work primarily on simulation, analysis, and hardware for the Askaryan Radio Array (ARA).
+Broadly, I work on hardware, simulation, and analysis for the Askaryan Radio Array (ARA).
 ARA is a teraton in-situ ultra-high energy neutrino detector that is buried 200 meters deep into the radio-clear ice near the South Pole in Antarctica.
 The detector seeks to see the most energetic particles in the universe, neutrinos carrying energy between 10e17 and 10e20 electron volts–a masslesss particle with the effective energy of a thrown baseball!

-In hardware, I work with Patrick Allison to lead the mechanical and electrical integration of the 2017 ARA Station Data Acquisition (DAQ) electronics, which will be deployed in the 2017-2018 pole season.
+In hardware, I work with Patrick Allison to lead the mechanical and electrical integration of the ARA Station Data Acquisition (DAQ) electronics, which were deployed in the 2017-2018 pole season.
 I journeyed to the South Pole in January 2018 for four weeks to lead the commissioning and calibration of these new detectors.
 I am particularly involved in the debugging, building, and characterization of the signal conditioning modules, but am also heavily involved in the power distribution system.
 The firmware that controls much of our electronics can be found at our GitHub.

 In simulation, I work extensively with Dr. Carl Pfendner and Kaeli Hughes on the development of the AraSimQC software package which is the quality and control software for AraSim.
-AraSim is the software package that simulates the interaction of the neutrino’s at pole, including the initial throwing of neutrinos, their primary and secondary interactions, depth dependent attenuation and indices of refraction, and final modeling of the radio signal’s arrival at a detector.
+AraSim is the Monte-Carlo package that simulates the interaction of the neutrino’s at pole, including their primary and secondary interactions, depth dependent attenuation and indices of refraction in ice, and final modeling of the radio signal’s arrival at a detector.
 AraSimQC focuses on simplifying the comparison of standard simulation output, allowing the collaboration to examine how revisions to simulation code affect the physics outcomes.
-It also helps the collaboration verify basic functionality across revisions, and easily identify room for improvement.

 In analysis, I am mainly involved in ongoing work to understand our detector’s response to “target of opportunity” physics, such as solar flares.
 This largely involved designing new time and frequency domain analysis techniques, as well as assessing the system’s pointing capability.